Digital Literacy: The Non-Negotiable for College and Career Readiness

 Knowledge about postsecondary education

 Notice anything?
 Each of these dimensions is directly affected by digital literacy.
 Students who are digitally literate can deepen their content knowledge through authentic, tech-enhanced learning experiences.
-They can manage their time, tasks, and goals more effectively—or use tools to compensate when they can’t.
+They can manage their time, tasks, and goals more effectively or use the right tools to compensate when they can’t.
 They can explore colleges, programs, and career pathways online, equipping themselves to make smarter academic decisions.
 And yet, here we are in 2025, still trying to figure out how to teach digital literacy.
-Let me be clear: digital literacy is more critical today than ever before.
+Let me be clear, digital literacy is more critical today than ever before.
 It is the backbone of college and career readiness.
 Without it, we are sending students into the world unprepared, expecting them to swim in waters we’ve never taught them to navigate.
 The question isn’t whether we should embed digital literacy across every layer of K–12 education.
-The question is: what are we waiting for?
+The question is, what are we waiting for?

 If you found this post valuable, please consider supporting my work as an independent creator.